ojosproject/iris/docs/create-a-feature.md

 structure inside of your folder's `structs.rs` file.
 Make sure your `schema.sql` and `structs.rs` structures are similar so that your backend code does not crash.

-> [!IMPORTANT]
-> If you create a new Rust file, make sure to add `mod file_name.rs` at the
-> top of the `main.rs` file to be able to use functions you wrote in your new
-> Rust file.
-If you don't do this, Rust won't include that file into the
-> program.

 From here on out, you can now write the Rust code you need to make the backend functional.
 You may want to read the